 Dive the Pelonas Islands

-Pelonas Islands, located just off the coast of Playa del Coco are a popular spot with local dive shops and offer some good dive sites, like Tortuga, Virador, and the Palmares Wall.
-If you’re lucky, you’ll see turtles, rays, groupers, and sharks.
+The Pelonas Islands, located just off the coast of Playas del Coco, are a popular spot with local dive shops and offer some good scuba diving sites, like Tortuga, Virador, and the Palmares Wall.
+If you’re lucky, you’ll see lots of marine wildlife like turtles, manta rays, groupers, and sharks.
 You can book a scuba diving trip here.

-If you’re willing to go a bit farther, you can also dive at the more famous Catalinas Islands and Bat Island, famous for its healthy bull shark population.
+If you’re willing to go a bit farther, you can also dive at the more famous Catalinas Islands and Bat Islands, famous for its healthy bull shark population.

 Take a Snorkeling Tour

 If you don’t know how to dive or would rather stay near the surface, taking a Playas del Coco snorkeling tour is a great idea.
 You’ll get the experience of sailing in the Bay of Papagayo and seeing the undersea world while close to your boat.
 You’ll swim around many impressive rock formations and even a few ocean caves.

 Enjoy a sunset cruise on a catamaran where you can jump in and scan the waters for dolphins, sea turtles, and fish.
 The boat anchors at a secluded beach where you can snorkel or sunbathe before a delicious homemade lunch.
 The area has rich marine life so you’re likely to see the calm waters come alive as you sip on a cocktail during sunset.

 Try Sport Fishing

 Playas del Coco is perhaps best known for its excellent sport fishing opportunities.
 There have been around 40 world records in fishing set on Costa Rica’s Pacific coast, and at Playas del Coco in particular, the fishing is excellent.
 The area is best known for dorados, sailfish, and marlins.